 In Slavic languages and in Chinese, Thursday is the fourth day, while the Greeks and Portuguese refer to Thursday as the fifth day.

 In the United Kingdom, all general elections have been held on a Thursday since 1935, and this has become a tradition, although not a requirement of the law.
 The Thursday before Easter is also known as Maundy Thursday or Sheer Thursday in the United Kingdom, which is traditionally a day of cleaning and giving out Maundy money.

 In the United States, Thanksgiving Day is an annual festival celebrated on the fourth Thursday of November.

-In Australia, most movie premieres occur on Thursdays and on Thursday nights.
-Most Australians are paid either weekly or fortnightly on a Thursday, so most shopping malls are generally open until 9pm, which is later than other weekdays.
-Shopping malls see this as a good opportunity for business to stay open longer than usual because most pay checks are cleared by Thursday morning.
+In Australia, most movies open on Thursday nights.
+Most Australians are paid either weekly or biweekly on a Thursday, so most shopping malls are generally open until 9 pm, which is later than other weekdays.
+Shopping malls see this as a good opportunity for business to stay open longer than usual because most paychecks are cashed by Thursday morning.